-You want to create competition for your skills, so apply to at least seven colleges so that you can find the best college for you—at the best cost!
+You want to create competition for your skills, so apply to at least seven colleges to find the best college for you, at the lowest cost!

-This is important because if you only apply to one or two colleges, you might miss the chance to negotiate for a bigger scholarship or the opportunity to find the right college for you!
-If your heart is set on one specific college, you might miss out on another opportunity or school that comes your way.
-By applying to multiple colleges, you leave yourself open in case you change your mind or a better deal comes along.
+If you only apply to one or two colleges, you might miss the chance to negotiate for a bigger scholarship.
+By applying to multiple colleges, you have choices in case you change your mind, or a better deal comes along.

 Why apply to so many colleges?

 One big reason to apply to so many colleges is because future goals and plans change.
-You might be set on one career and/or college your junior year and then learn more about other opportunities near the end of your senior year!
+You might be set on one career and/or college your junior year, then learn more about other opportunities as a senior.
 If you’ve limited yourself to one college or one path, you might miss some opportunities (or stay in college longer, accumulating more debt than you needed to!).

-It also creates more competition.
-Just like people shop at different stores to find the best price or get bids on construction projects, if a college is interested in you, you can use other colleges to negotiate more financial aid or college scholarships.
+You create more competition for you as a student.
+Just as you different stores often price-match to earn your business, if a college is interested in you, you can use other colleges to negotiate more financial aid or college scholarships.

-Many colleges, especially those looking to increase their enrollment numbers, want to know what it will take to get you on campus, which is why it’s important to negotiate your financial aid.
-If you’re honest and respectful, you might be able to attend your best-fit college at an even lower cost.
+Many colleges, especially those looking to increase enrollment, want to know what it takes to get you on campus.
+Financial aid is negotiable.
+If you’re honest and respectful in asking for more aid, you might attend your best-fit college at an even lower cost.